dario-x/TextSimilarityExplorer/README.md

-# TextSimilarityExplorer
+# TextSimilarityExplorer 🔎 📄

-A visualization app that explores whith which user can explore the similary between texts
+A visualization app with which users can explore the similary between texts/documents.
+The original app was developed for the area of short term answer grading but the code cuould also be applied with some slight adaptions in outher domains.